Rx for gun control

 To be totally, completely fail-safe, you’d have to run down to the corner drug store for each dose of medicine, which the pharmacist would make sure you—and only you swallowed—right there at the counter.
 Those are the kinds of safeguards some of the anti-gun lobbyists want to impose!
 The NRA, on the other hand, seems to be advocating allowing everyone behind the counter at the neighborhood Walgreens.

-It seems to make sense to me.
 But then again, my prescription warns I may become drowsy and cause a good deal of damage with heavy equipment, so maybe it’s just the Celebrex talking.

 Copyright © 1999 James N. Watkins